Digitalisation needs women: HHLA success stories

 “Just do it and try it out”

 … is the advice Selina Postels has for women who seek to work in a digital profession.
 Selina started working at HHLA in 2013 as a dual student.
-Now she works in terminal development as a project manager at our climate-neutral Container Terminal Altenwerder in Hamburg.
+Now she works in terminal development as a project manager at our climate-friendly Container Terminal Altenwerder in Hamburg.

 Here, she is mainly responsible for automation projects: Selina’s daily work includes developing technical concepts, coordinating interfaces and puting those concepts into practice with suppliers and colleagues.